jamieowen/robotlegs2-starling-viewmap/README.md

 A test extension to enable mapping of Starling DisplayObject's to the RL2 MediatorMap in the simplest way possible

+See the Readme.md file inside the src/robotlegs/extensions/starlingViewMap for more info.

 ## WIP

-This is a work in progress but provides basic functionality until RL2 is released.
+This is a work in progress but provides basic functionality.

 ## Requirements

-The standard RL2 dependencies : SwiftSuspenders / Hamcrest / etc
++ RL2 dependencies : SwiftSuspenders / Hamcrest / etc

-## See

-See the Readme.md file inside the src/robotlegs/extensions/starlingViewMap for more info.
++ Starling 1.1